 Motorcycles have been increasingly used by criminals when they want to rob or kill someone and leave the premises fast.

-In 2019, 6% of the crimes used motorbikes as a transportation method in the city.
+In 2019, 6% of the crimes involved motorbikes as a transportation method in the city.
 It accounted for 8.6% of the crimes in 2021, and 9.2% for the first quarter of 2022, according to National Police data.

 So far in 2022, 2,708 thefts have been carried out by the driver or passenger of a motorcycle, which accounts for 11% of all thefts recorded.
-They would steal handbags, cell phones or other products from passer-by or shopkeepers.
+They would steal handbags, cell phones or other products from passers-by or shopkeepers.
 Hit men as also closely associated with the use of motorbikes to kill a target and quickly leave the scene.